knative/serving/docs/spec/overview.md

 is backed by one or more **Revisions**.
 The default configuration is for the route to automatically route traffic to the latest revision created by a **Configuration**.
-For more complex scenarios, the API supports splitting traffic based on a percentage basis, and CI tools could maintain multiple configurations for a single route (e.g. "golden path" and “experiments”) or reference multiple revisions directly to pin revisions during an incremental rollout and n-way traffic split.
+For more complex scenarios, the API supports splitting traffic on a percentage basis, and CI tools could maintain multiple configurations for a single route (e.g. "golden path" and “experiments”) or reference multiple revisions directly to pin revisions during an incremental rollout and n-way traffic split.
 The route can optionally assign addressable subdomains to any or all backing revisions.

 **Revision** is an immutable snapshot of code and configuration.
 A revision can be created from a pre-built container image or built from